 If your data is lost or falls into the wrong hands, it could upend your entire business.
 You’ll have to delay projects, you could lose customers, and your team will be stressed in the process.

 Remote teams need to pay special attention to what devices they use and what networks they connect to.

-It is easier to establish safety protocols in an office, but out there, it is every employee’s responsibility to avoid potentially hazardous behavior.
+It is easier to establish safety protocols in an office, but out there, it is every employee’s responsibility to avoid potentially hazardous behaviour.
 Train your team on keeping their laptops safe and identifying major cybersecurity threats.

 Ensure you have a solid data recovery plan in place so that if the worst-case scenario occurs, you can get back online fast.

 Working in the cloud ensures some level of safety.
-However, it’s accessibility can be a double edged-sword if employees tinker with each other’s files.
+However, its accessibility can be a double edged-sword if employees tinker with each other’s files.
 They might unwittingly delete or change crucial data.

 You can prevent this by granting access to only authorized staff and regularly creating backups or copies.

 If you use some custom or company-specific software, make sure your employees are fully trained on its functions to minimize the possibility of human error.